Above Ground Root Collar Excavation

 The first objective is to address the need to determine and demonstrate the commercial viability of AGRCE, along with the development of a new mechanical root collar excavation system.
 Field trials were established throughout South Carolina in 2011 on ARR-infested replant sites.
 Overall tree health and performance are currently being assessed to determine the viability of the new system for commercial production.
 Currently, an air spade is used to excavate the soil from around the root collar (pictured left).
 A new mechanical system is also being evaluated to excavate the root systems in an efficient manner.

-Grower demonstrations are ongoing throughout the Southeast to educate growers on berm preparation and tree maintenance.
+Grower demonstrations have been organized throughout the Southeast to educate growers on berm preparation and tree maintenance.
 Here, the levee plow is utilized to create the raised beds.